Poposaurus: History

 In 1995, paleontologists Robert Long and Phillip Murry described new fossils of Poposaurus from the Placerias quarry in the Chinle Formation of Arizona.
 Among the new material were parts of the lower limb, including the tibia and calcaneum.
 They removed Postosuchus from Poposauridae, claiming that the material used in this assignment was a chimera, or a collection of bones belonging to different animals.
 The pubis of Postosuchus was in fact a pubis of Poposaurus, leading to the mistaken classification.
 Long and Murry separated poposaurids like Poposaurus, Bromsgroveia, and the newly named Lythrosuchus from rauisuchians like Postosuchus, which they held in the family Rauisuchidae.

 The known material of Poposaurus was again described in 2007, along with two new specimens from the Tecovas Formation of Texas and the Petrified Forest of Arizona.
 Long and Murry's Lythrosuchus langstoni was reclassified as a new species of Poposaurus, P. langstoni.
 P. langstoni differs from P. gracilis in that it is larger, it does not have a ridge of bone behind the hip socket, and does not have a pit on the ischium that fits into the ilium.
 In 2011, a nearly complete specimen of P. gracilis known as YPM VP 057100, and informally named "the Yale specimen", was found in the Chinle Formation of Grand Staircase–Escalante National Monument, Utah.
 It includes the forelimbs, hind limbs, hips, ribs, dorsal vertebrae, and much of the tail.
 Another specimen of Poposaurus from Arizona, PEFO 34865, includes not only postcranial remains but also cranial remains, confirming that Poposaurus was a hyper-carnivorous predator.

+In 2022, the partial remains (fragmentary thoracic vertebrae and part a right humerus) of an immature P. gracilis were described from the early Carnian-aged Doswell Formation of Virginia, marking the first occurrence of this genus from eastern North America.
+This material was found at the same locality as Doswellia and was first mentioned in the 1980 paper describing it, where it was tentatively referred to as indeterminate rauisuchian remains.